Vortex ring-cylinder interactions: regimes, reconnection, and the role of topology: Introduction

 As an example of the former, \cite{new2017head} investigated vortex rings of outer diameter $D$ colliding with cylindrical surfaces of diameter $d$, spanning $d/D\in[1,4]$.
 By using a combination of Laser-Induced Fluorescence (LIF) and Particle Image Velocimetry (PIV), they show that surface curvature significantly alters the interaction relative to a flat walls: small-scale vortex ringlets are generated and ejected away from the cylinder surface, something absent in collisions with flat no-slip walls.

-Conversely, \cite{naitoh1995vortex} studied the passage of vortex rings over wires with $d/D\in[0.00126,0.15]$ using smoke visualization.
+Furthermore, \cite{homa1988interaction} studied the formation of secondary vorticity in ring impact on very thin objects, showing that intense secondary vorticity forms rapidly on these structures.
+However, this work focused on the role of asymmetry during impacts.
+Later, \cite{naitoh1995vortex} studied the passage of vortex rings over wires with $d/D\in[0.00126,0.15]$ using smoke visualization.
 In this regime, the ring was found to survive the interaction: \cite{naitoh1995vortex} observed the formation of secondary vortices induced by boundary layer separation along the wire, and noted that the primary vortex ring deformed and adopted a trajectory more reminiscent of an elliptical ring following the interaction, while also observing a transition between what they denote a to be laminar and turbulent regimes.
 However, due to the qualitative nature of smoke visualization, that study offered limited insight into finer-scale phenomena such as vortex reconnection and amplification.

+Building on these findings, \cite{adhikari2009msc} provided a more detailed study and description of the ``cut-and-reconnect'' mechanism for thin wires.
+However, a significant dependence of the flow phenomenology on the stroke ratio used to generate the vortices was found, with the authors reporting that for several values of $d/D$, ring reconnection and reformation was present or not depending on it.
+We also note that studies of vortex rings impacting pourous surfaces also see similar phenomena of primary vortex survival \citep{adhikari2009impact, hrynuk2012flow}.

 Numerical studies of this problem are challenging due to the disparate length scales involved, as the wires become increasingly thin and vortex sheets are increasingly concentrated and require fine resolution to resolve. \cite{verzicco1995numerical} studied the interaction between a vortex dipole and a cylinder in two-dimensions, while three-dimensional simulations have largely been limited to Large Eddy Simulations (LES).
 For instance, \cite{ren2015three} simulated collisions between rings and cylinders of equal diameter and observed tertiary ringlets and subsequent reconnection. \cite{new2021large} extended their experiments with LES to explore reconnection between secondary structures and ringlets, emphasizing the role of vortex stretching in cases with small cylinders.